-SECTION 3 SERVICES NOT COVERED BY THE PLAN
+SECTION 4 SERVICES NOT COVERED BY THE PLAN

 This section tells you what services are excluded.
 This means that the plan does not cover these benefit or services, or if they are covered, you do not meet the medical necessity criteria to receive them.
+Services that are not listed as covered in Chapter 4 Section 3, are not covered.
+If you have questions about coverage please call member services 1-855-321-9244.
 If you get benefits that are not covered or without prior approval in non-emergent situation, you must pay for them yourself.
 You have the right to appeal a decision for non-coverage of benefits.
 Please see Chapter 6.